Jean-Luc Godard: Marxism

 A Marxist reading is possible with most if not all of Godard's early work.
-Godard's direct interaction with Marxism does not become explicitly apparent, however, until Week-end, where the name Karl Marx is cited in conjunction with figures such as Jesus Christ.
+Godard's direct interaction with Marxism does not become explicitly apparent, however, until La Chinoise, a film about young marxist student radicals.
 A constant refrain throughout Godard's cinematic period is that of the bourgeoisie's consumerism, the commodification of daily life and activity, and man's alienation—all central features of Marx's critique of capitalism.

 In an essay on Godard, philosopher and aesthetics scholar Jacques Rancière states, "When in Pierrot le fou, 1965, a film without a clear political message, Belmondo played on the word 'scandal' and the 'freedom' that the Scandal girdle supposedly offered women, the context of a Marxist critique of commodification, of pop art derision at consumerism, and of a feminist denunciation of women's false 'liberation', was enough to foster a dialectical reading of the joke and the whole story."
 The way Godard treated politics in his cinematic period was in the context of a joke, a piece of art, or a relationship, presented to be used as tools of reference, romanticising the Marxist rhetoric, rather than being solely tools of education.

 Une femme mariée is also structured around Marx's concept of commodity fetishism.
 Godard once said that it is "a film in which individuals are considered as things, in which chases in a taxi alternate with ethological interviews, in which the spectacle of life is intermingled with its analysis".
 He was very conscious of the way he wished to portray the human being.
 His efforts are overtly characteristic of Marx, who in his Economic and Philosophical Manuscripts of 1844 gives one of his most nuanced elaborations, analysing how the worker is alienated from his product, the object of his productive activity.
 Georges Sadoul, in his short rumination on the film, describes it as a "sociological study of the alienation of the modern woman".